solo-io/ecosystem-guides/datadog/ambient/README.md

 workload_manager_proxies_stopped_total
 ```

+__Note:__ This list of metrics depends on two criteria:
+- Presence of the traffic, without traffic list is limited and gets extended when traffic is server by Istio
+- Metrics are per host, every `ztunnel` pod can have diiferent list of metrics and values are related to the specific instance.

 ## Install

 There are two options add valuess directly to the deployment or update the default values via `ConfigMap`.